-It’s easy to get annoyed when your raised garden bed starts to rot away.
-Luckily, there are ways to prevent this problem and get more life out of your raised beds.
+It’s easy to get annoyed when your raised garden bed starts to rot away, especially if you spent a lot of time and money to put it together.
+Luckily, there are ways to prevent raised bed rot and get more life out of your raised beds.

 Here are 5 ways to keep your raised garden bed from rotting:

 - Choose rot resistant wood (build a raised bed with wood that does not rot)

 - Stain the wood

 - Use plastic to build the bed

 You can choose a naturally rot resistant wood (such as cedar).
 However, Mother Nature will still have her way over time, and even the most rot-resistant wood will eventually decay.

 In this article, we’ll take a closer look at each of the 5 methods to keep your raised garden bed from rotting.
 We’ll also look at when you should use each of methods.

 Hopefully, we can keep your raised bed in good shape for many years to come.

 How To Keep Your Raised Garden Bed From Rotting